Available for the following Plan types:

 When you adjust these toggles on the data visualization, you are not altering a saved metric i.e. if you come back later, your Dimension and Time range will be reset.
 If you find something interesting while exploring a Metric, we recommend creating a Dashboard Card with those settings.

-Additionally, you have an option to visualize the data that is important to you in a Period-Over-Period analysis by using the Compare to past button.
+Additionally, you have the option to visualize the data that is important to you in a Period-Over-Period analysis by using the Compare to past button.
 For example, maybe you're interested in weekly site visits based on a specific campaign you're running or how a promotional holiday sale performed this year versus the year prior.
 With Compare to past, FullStory offers the tool for you to see this data up close and learn what worked before and/or what is working now.

 Start by simply clicking the Compare to past button and selecting your date range.
 The date picker will show two colors representing the date ranges you are comparing - blue for current and red for previous.
 Once you've made your selections, click apply to see the results displayed in a trend chart.